embeddedkafka/embedded-kafka/README.md

 ## How to use

-NOTE - There are currently two versions: 0.2.1 has been compiled for Scala 2.11 and 0.2.2 has been compiled for Scala 2.10.
-I will investigate why I'm not currently able to release the same version for two different scala binaries.
+scalatest-embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.10 and 2.11

-* In your `build.sbt` file add the following dependency: `"org.scalatest" %% "scalatest" % "0.2.1"` (available on Maven Central - use 0.2.2 if you're using Scala 2.10)
+* In your `build.sbt` file add the following dependency: `"org.scalatest" %% "scalatest" % "0.2.3"`
 * Have your `Spec` extend the `EmbeddedKafka` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.